star2k1/ledmaster/README.md

 The code for the mobile app can be found in "app" branch and code for the microcontroller in the "controller" branch.

+The project was created as a part of a Bachelor's work at Tallinn University of Technology.

 ## License